OpenIntelHunter/responsible-disclosures/2025-07-schneider-espana-plc.md

 **Tools Used:** Shodan (Modbus), passive protocol enumeration
 **Focus:** Critical infrastructure exposure (ICS/SCADA)

-## Disclosure Note

-A responsible disclosure email was sent to Telefónica’s abuse contact at **abuse@telefonica.es** on **July 13, 2025**.
-The message included technical details, passive recon method, and a link to this case file.

-Awaiting acknowledgment or resolution.

-No further interaction with the device has occurred.
-Monitoring continues in accordance with ethical OSINT principles.

 ---
 ## Summary

 This case documents a **publicly exposed industrial PLC** identified as: